After adding a client onboarding workflow,

 Content: Enter the terms and conditions to which your

-Alternatively, click Upload file instead upload the
+Upload file instead to select and upload a

 Click